ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

     main(input_excel_file, output_csv_file, sheet_name)
 ~~~

-## Code Analysis

 ### Input/Output

-Despite the documentation stating that the input must be placed in the `packages/cli` folder of the tool, it uses the path directly so you can pass in an absolute path from outside of the tool.
-However, the output file name is combined with the process' current working directory, so there is not currently a way to control the output location.
+There is no way to control the output directory.
+This is because the output file name is combined with the process' current working directory when it comes to writing the output.
+However, despite the documentation stating that the input must be placed in the `packages/cli` folder of the tool, it uses the path directly so you can pass in an absolute path from outside of the tool.

-It also uses the same default output file name each time so care may need to be taken to ensure that results are not overwritten.
+You can easily overwrite your inputs if you run the tool several times in a row, as it uses the same default output file name each time.
 Because of this, another error that can occur is having the previous .csv file open in Excel, which prevents the new file from being written.

-The whole csv file is read into memory at once, using the 'csvtojson' library – this was not a problem in my test cases but is something to bear in mind if dealing with an extremely large amount of data.
+If you're using an extremely large amount of data, be aware that this could be very slow and use a lot of RAM, as the whole csv file is read into memory at once.
+This was not a problem in my test cases but it's something to bear in mind.

 ### Data Validation